tessercat/daoistic-book/book.md

 ## English

-Stop arguing,
+Stop debating,
-you've got nothing to lose.
+there's no point.

 Consent and concede,
 how are they different?